 My Android journey began when i bought my second smartphone a Samsung Galaxy S in 2010.
 My first "smartphone" was a HTC Herald, which was quite fun but neither really customizeable nor really as smart as i wished it to be.
 I started out naive and innocent as most when getting their first Android.
 It was a pleasant experience, maybe not as pleasant as it is today though.
 I started with Android 2.1 on my Galaxy S. It wasn't that bad but it was no where near perfect and i was looking for more.
 After spending some time on Google i went on XDA, rooted my device and flashed my first custom ROM.
-After a while i grew tired of new ROMs (OCD forced me to always flash the latest one ;p).
+After a while i grew tired of new ROMs (always had to flash the latest one ;p).
 I settled for a rooted stock ROM when i got my Galaxy Nexus with then Android 4.0.

 At the beginning of 2011 i installed the Android SDK the first time and made a "Hello World" app, just for fun.
 I was suprised by how easy and fast you could make such an app and get it running on your device.
 I don't think i have had as much fun with Java before.
 Well, and then i never stopped, learning something new every day.

 SD Maid - System CleanerSD Maid is a little helper that deals with files on your Android device.
 It offers a diverse set of tools to browse and search through your files, remove unnecessary files and much more.